andrewculver/koudoku/README.md

     subscription.coupon = coupon
     subscription.save

+It should be noted that these coupons are different from the coupons provided natively by Stripe.

 ## Implementing Logging, Notifications, etc.

 The included module defines the following empty "template methods" which you're able to provide an implementation for in `Subscription`: